oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_elements/index.rst

 ========
 HTML DOM
 ========
 It stands for HTML Document Object Model.
-It represents a tree of Objects.
+It represents a tree of objects.

 **What is an HTML element?**